githubEdit

 Expose Mermin metrics to Prometheus:

-• mermin_packets_total: Total packets captured
+• mermin_packets_total - Total packets processed

-• mermin_drops_total: Packets dropped due to overload
+• mermin_flow_events_total{status="dropped_backpressure"} - Events dropped due to overload

-• mermin_export_errors_total: OTLP export failures
+• mermin_export_flow_spans_total{exporter_type="otlp",status="error"} - OTLP export failures

-• mermin_flow_table_size: Current number of active flows
+• mermin_flow_spans_active_total - Current number of active flows

 Tuning Guidelines